abdanzamzam/strapi-import-export-entries-customize/README.md

 # Strapi Plugin Import Export Entries

 Import/Export data from and to your database in just few clicks.
-Customization plugin to import base64 using CSV.
+Customization plugin for import base64 using CSV for special needs.

 <p align="center">
   <img src="./doc/logo.png" alt="UI" width="300"/>